 Switch off the scooter and wait for 10–15 seconds before restarting it.
 A soft reset can often clear minor communication glitches.

-If you’ve been riding in wet or dusty conditions, dirt or moisture could interfere with the connection.
+Dirt or moisture may disrupt the connection if you’ve been riding in a dusty or wet environment.
 Use a dry cloth or compressed air to clean the area carefully.

 Some scooters offer a “factory reset” or “recalibration” option through the display or mobile app.
 Follow your manufacturer’s manual to perform this step.

-If none of the above steps work, the issue may lie in the internal controller or throttle module.
+If none of the aforementioned solutions resolve the problem, the throttle module or internal controller might be the problem.
 Contact the isinwheel UK store support team or your scooter brand’s service center for expert repair.

 To minimize the chances of seeing the E3 code again, keep your scooter well-maintained.
 Here are some key preventive measures: